SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 strip the suffix "Command" from the name by default.
 This too can be customized with the `CommandOptions` class.

-We also set the `ShowCommandHelpInstruction` property, which causes the `CommandManager` to print a message like `Run 'tutorial <command> -Help' for more information about a command.` after the command list.
+We also set the `IncludeCommandHelpInstruction` property, which causes the `CommandManager` to print a message like `Run 'tutorial <command> -Help' for more information about a command.` after the command list.
 This is disabled by default because the `CommandManager` won't check if all the commands actually have a `-Help` argument.
 It's recommended to enable this if all your commands do.